Jon Lovett: Crooked Media

 In March 2017, Lovett began hosting Lovett or Leave It, a panel show podcast produced by Crooked Media.
 The podcast, typically recorded in front of a live audience in Los Angeles, embarked on national and international tours featuring live versions of both Pod Save America and Lovett or Leave It.
 He was also involved in launching Crooked Media's voter recruitment and education project, Vote Save America.
 During the 2017 Virginia gubernatorial election, Lovett supported and door knocked for Tom Perriello in the Democratic primary.
-After the primary he along with Pod Save America campaigned for Northam days before the Election.
+After the primary he along with Pod Save America campaigned for Northam days before the election.

 Personal life

 Lovett is gay.
 He and investigative journalist and author Ronan Farrow became romantically involved in 2011.
 In October 2019, Farrow published Catch and Kill, where he publicly announced their engagement after proposing to Lovett in an earlier draft of his book.
 However, in a March 2023 episode of his podcast, Lovett or Leave It, Lovett stated that he was single after the end of a "10 and a half year" relationship.

 On March 14, 2025, Lovett and Ari Schwartz, chief of staff at Crooked Media, announced their engagement.
+The couple married on May 23, 2026.